The Frizzled Leek

 I love to have a few go-to dressing recipes on hand for salads.
 My white balsamic dressing is perfect on mixed-green salads.

 This is an emulsified basil balsamic dressing to make it thick and creamy.
-I like to use an emersion blender to do this.
+I like to use an immersion blender to do this.

-Drizzle balsamic basil dressing over a spinach salad, roasted beet salad, Apple Cranberry Salad, and my favorite Caprese salad.
+Drizzle balsamic basil dressing over my Copycat Sweetgreen Harvest Bowl, Sous Vide Beets, Apple Cranberry Salad, and my favorite Tomato Peach Burrata Salad.

 What makes this dressing so good